 Who doesn’t love pizza?
 But let’s be honest – pizza can be a low-carbers nightmare.
-From the crust to sugary sauces, pizza can be a keto nightmare, but with this SUPER-EASY and oh-so tasty Crustless Pizza recipe, you can get all the flavor of your favorite pizza with none of the carbs!
+From the crust to sugary sauces, pizza can be a keto nightmare.
+But with this SUPER-EASY and oh-so tasty keto Crustless Pizza recipe, you can get all the flavor of your favorite pizza with none of the carbs, and I’ll share with you all my chef tips and tricks to make this perfect, every time!

 What I REALLY love about this keto Crustless Pizza recipe is how creative I can get with it.
 I top it with all my favorite toppings, mixing and matching depending on what I”m in the mood for.